omars1234/SQL_DE_Project/README.md

 *B. Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.*

-*C. Gold Layer: Houses business-ready data modeled into a star schema required for reporting and analytics.*
+*C. Gold Layer: Auto Insurance data Ready for reporting and analytics.*

 ----------